erikdubois/LinuxMint181i3/README.md

 You have to copy/paste the content of the i3 folder into <b>~/.config/i3</b>.

-You have to make this folder yourself.
-It is normal that you do not have it.

-You never logged in with I3.
+You have to make this folder yourself IF you skipped step 1.
+It is normal that you do not have it since you never logged in with I3 yet.

-<b>Beware the hidden files !!
-Copy/paste all files (CTRL + H)</b>

- At this point we have no hidden files but there might be more in the future.

 Some explanations

 + config is the most important file - here all the settings of I3 that can be changed
-+ i3status.conf is the configuration file for you bottom panel that can be changed
++ i3status.conf is the standard bar configuration file for you bottom panel that can be changed
++ start-conky-i3statusbar.sh is the the application that will start next line
++ conky-i3statusbar - alternative bar made with conky
++ i3blocks.conf - alternative bar with scripts from i3blocks
 + i3exit.sh is used to logoff, exit, reboot etc - no need to change this
-+ compton.conf is telling the system to dim the windows that have no focus that can be changed
++ compton.conf is taking care of the windows (shadow, transparency, ...)
 + start-conkys.sh will start the two conky's present
-+ system-overview conky will show process and memory
++ conky system-overview conky will show process and memory
-+ system-shortcuts conky will help you with the shortcuts
++ conky system-shortcuts conky will help you with the shortcuts

-# Step 5

 ## Change the looks

 Use <b>lxappearance</b> to change icons, themes etc  ...
 Restart programs to see the changes.

-In this folder you will find two files.
-If you have issues changing the icons etc you can check out my settings of these files
+Settings of icons, themes and fonts are kept in several files depending which gtk version the application uses.

 This file should be in your home directory as a hidden file.
-Compare or copy/paste.

 	.gtkrc-2.0